mateicarpen/recur/readme.md

 composer install

-# modify the .env file to suit your needs (you will need a Pocket consumer key and database details)
+# modify the .env file to suit your needs (you will need database details)

 php bin/console doctrine:migrations:migrate